 In today’s post, I want to talk about the ways that different cancer treatments affect the skin and how best to manage them.

-With every stage of treatment, your skin changes and responds.
-Not everyone’s skin will do this in the same way, but there are some changes that many women have in common – and these are the ones I’ll focus on.
+Your skin changes and responds with every stage of treatment.
+Not everyone’s skin will do this the same way, but there are some changes that many women have in common – and these are the ones I’ll focus on.